MaxHarlan206/MNIST_CNN_and_GUI/README.md

 - A flattening layer
 - Two dense layers

-Using the best trained model from this cnn, users can draw digits of their choice into a gui which uses primarily tkinter to select and predict numbers:
+Using the best trained model from this cnn, users can draw digits of their choice into a gui which uses primarily tkinter to select and predict numbers:<br>
 ![](https://raw.githubusercontent.com/MaxHarlan206/MNIST_CNN_and_GUI/main/MNIST.gif)

 Right now this project is at 99.4% accuracy and the GUI version works nearer 90% because of the inconsistency of that data and the training set.